Master of Arts in Liberal Studies

 On an exceptional basis, students may petition to write a two-unit, two-term degree paper, leading to a 10-unit degree program.
 This opportunity is for the student who wishes to research and write a longer, more ambitious paper.
 The student must explain in the degree paper proposal the reasons for extending the project to two terms, and obtain explicit permission from the paper adviser.

 The degree paper is due on the date specified in the academic calendar for senior thesis submission.
-The schedule and deadlines for summer degree papers are determined by the registrar and the MALS program director.
+The college registrar and the MALS program director determine the schedule and deadlines for summer degree papers.
 The degree paper requirement is completed with a two-hour oral defense of the project.
-The committee of examiners typically includes the student’s paper adviser, one member of the Committee on Graduate Studies, and at least one but occasionally two additional faculty members.
+The committee of examiners typically includes the student’s paper adviser, one member of the Committee on Graduate Studies, at least one but occasionally two additional faculty members, and the program director.
 The committee should represent at least two different academic divisions of the college.
 The Reed library houses copies of all degree papers and undergraduate senior theses, easily accessible for both reference and borrowing.

 When necessary, MALS students may take a three-day extension for submitting the paper, provided a $50 late fee is paid and the bound copies are submitted to the library by the regular deadline.